 DATE: April 2011

-See the original article at The New York Landmarks Conservancy Moses Awards
+See the original article at The New York Landmarks Conservancy Moses Awards (expired link)

 Boston Valley Terra Cotta is providing terra cotta for the continued restoration work at the Liberty Tower in New York City, one of the award recipients of this year’s Lucy G. Moses Preservation Awards.